• Skip to main content

 Consumer Financial Protection Bureau - United States Government (Source)

-But there are no such protections for the consumers of BA training programs.
+Unfortunately, there are no such protections for the students of BA training programs.

-This is why we see legal clauses in purchase agreements that are designed to constrain students who may have fair criticism of a training program they have paid for.
+This is why we see gag clauses in purchase agreements that are designed to constrain students who may have fair criticism of a training program they have paid for.

 BAProvidersTermsandConditions-min

-This should help you understand why you never see critical or negative reviews of some BA training programs.
+This is why you never see critical or negative reviews of some BA training programs even though you've done your research.
 Some businesses are very adept at filtering out fair criticisms using legal constraints called "gag clauses", while simultaneously amplifying any bit of positive news they can find for their programs.

 Things don't have to be this way.